 Watch the video below to learn more:

-So next time you see a bee buzzing around the garden on a warm spring afternoon imagine how different their world looks!
+So next time you see a bee buzzing around the garden on a warm spring afternoon, imagine how different their world looks through his eyes!